BASIC-PLUS: Earlier systems

+PDP-11

 The same year, DEC began the design effort for a new computer that emerged as the PDP-11.
 The first operating system for the platform was DOS-11, a single user system later retargeted for batch processing.
 Timesharing was a major goal for the new machine, so a second system, MUM-1 for Multi-User Monitor, was developed based on DOS, along with a BASIC-11 that ran on top.
 The result was very slow.

 The company eventually concluded it needed an entirely new timesharing OS, and put Tom Barnett and Nathan Teicholtz in charge of developing it.
 They formed a new team to develop what was then known as IOX, Input Output eXecutive, on 11 June 1970.
 Teicholtz, the technical lead, was formerly part of the TSS-8 effort on the PDP-8.
 Among the many new concepts IOX was to include was the idea of using a programming language that could act as a command shell programming system as well.

 An argument broke out in the company about what language it should be based on.
 Some suggested it be FOCAL, largely because DEC felt they should do their own thing.
 Others felt that not supporting BASIC would be a major problem for the machine's popularity.
 As there seemed to be no overwhelming argument either way on technical grounds, the decision was left to the marketing department, who chose BASIC.
 In the end, they decided to do both, and have a BASIC dialect that would add some features from FOCAL as well.